jordi-pujol/bb-alts/README.md

 also man pages for each one; man pages are linked to the *busybox* man page.

-Before installing alternatives, *bb-alts* removes all alternatives that point to busybox and the other helper programs installed by bb-alts.

 The file /etc/bb-alts.conf configures the candidate alternatives that *bb-alts* will consider for installing an alternative.